Skip to main content

 Context Mode Limitations

-Context Mode is limited to 10,000 tokens total across all assigned knowledge.
+Context Mode is limited to 10,000 tokens (roughly 7,500 words) total across all assigned knowledge.

-• Entire knowledge base is included even if only a small portion is relevant
+• The entire knowledge base is included even if only a small portion is relevant for that call

 RAG Mode (Retrieval-Augmented Generation)